 i.
 Experience had taught David that God always did things at just the right time, but the present crisis made him cry out, “Answer me speedily, O LORD.”

 b.
 Do not hide Your face from me: David knew what it was like to enjoy the sense of God’s favor and blessing.
-To feel that God might hide His face drove David into despair, so he pled to sense the light of God’s countenance.
+To feel that God might hide His face drove David into despair, so he pleaded to see the light of God’s countenance.

 i.
 Much later, the Apostle Paul wrote: If God is for us, who can be against us?
-(Romans 8:31) When one lives in the sense that God is for them, they are confident in the face of any adversary.
+(Romans 8:31).
+When we live with the belief that God is for us, we are confident in the face of any adversary.
 Yet if we sense that God may hide His face from us, we feel weak before any adversary.

 ii.
-Yet David’s words do not connect with the daily experience of many who think of themselves as followers of God.
-The spiritually insensitive man cares little about the sense of God’s favor and blessing.
-They live only occasionally aware of a break in communion with God.
+Sadly, David’s words do not connect with the daily experience of many who think of themselves as followers of God.
+The spiritually insensitive man cares little about God’s favor and blessing.
+He lives only occasionally aware of a break in communion with God.
 David was not such a man.

 2. (8) The need for loving guidance.

 Cause me to hear Your lovingkindness in the morning,

 Cause me to know the way in which I should walk,

 For I lift up my soul to You.

 a.
 Cause me to hear: David needed to hear a good word from God, and asked that he would be caused to hear it.
 Perhaps David wondered if God was speaking and he somehow failed to hear, so he prayed, “Cause me to hear.”
 This is a good prayer for all to pray.